moderntribe/square-one/docs/theme/components/button.md

 ```

-And the panel controller using the Button component.
+And the MicroNavButtons panel controller using the Button component.

 ```php
 <?php